Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Switching principle for random tangled currents

 \subsection{Proof of switching principle}

-In this section, we use the Griffiths--Simon approximation \cite{GS} to construct a switching principle for a random tangled current representation of $\phi^4$ on a finite subset $\Lambda$ of $V$.
+In this section, we use the Griffiths--Simon approximation \cite{GS} to construct a random tangled current representation of $\phi^4$ on a finite subset $\Lambda$ of $V$ which satisfies a switching principle.
 The prelimit is an Ising model on the product of $\Lambda$ with the complete graph on $N$ vertices.
 We use the switching principle of the random current representation of the Ising model to obtain the switching principle for $\phi^4$ by taking limits, as appropriate.
 Along the way, we identify the underlying geometric structures that persist in the scaling limit.